-This course is an introduction to students to becoming a facilitator or teaching artist using applied drama and theatre in arts projects, educational and/or social justice contexts.
+This course is an introduction to students to becoming a facilitator or teaching artist using applied theatre and/or dance in arts projects, educational and/or social justice contexts.
 The course will offer the student opportunities to engage practically with schools and communities in the development of their facilitation skills.
-Coursework is by theoretical seminars on key practices, practical workshops in applied theatre, and regular facilitation engagements with off campus groups in formal or nonformal educational or social justice settings.
+Coursework is by theoretical seminars on key practices, practical workshops in applied theatre/dance, and regular facilitation engagements with off campus groups in formal or non-formal educational or social justice settings.
 Assessment will consist of two externally examined facilitation sessions, a critically-reflexive journal and written assignments.